Topological Data Analysis Applications in Natural Language Processing: A Survey: Theoretical Approaches

 Since the field of NLP is very interested in representing and analyzing texts or speech in meaningful ways, several theoretical approaches have been proposed to investigate how well these approaches align with linguistic principles.
-Thus to explain or confirm linguistic phenomena within the NLP paradigm, a few researchers have proposed topological approaches for probing NLP techniques.
-By employing TDA techniques - Persistent homology or Mapper to probe for linguistic phenomena, researchers aim to capture the \textit{topological space} (both \textit{semantic} and \textit{syntactic} relationships) of texts, analyze and visualize \textit{topological topic evolution} within texts, and extract the \textit{topological shape} of words.
-See Table \ref{tab:theory_label} in the Appendix for the theoretical approaches.
+Thus to explain or confirm linguistic phenomena within the NLP paradigm, a few researchers have proposed topological approaches for probing data.
+See Figure \ref{fig:theo_pipeline} for an illustration of this pipeline.
+By employing TDA techniques - Persistent homology or Mapper to probe for linguistic phenomena, researchers aim to capture the \textit{topological space} (both \textit{semantic} and \textit{syntactic} relationships) in language, analyze and visualize the \textit{topology of topic evolution} within texts, and extract the \textit{topological shape} of words.
+See Table \ref{tab:theory_label} for the theoretical approaches and Figure \ref{fig:flowchart} for the flowchart illustrating the taxonomy of theoretical applications of TDA in NLP tasks.
+In essence, these theoretical topological methods provide a conceptual bridge between linguistic theory and mathematical topology.